lttr/dotfiles/README.md

 - sign into Google Chrome to sync browser settings
 - check appearance settings in `lxappearance` utility
 - enable automatic login in `/etc/gdm3/custom.conf` (in PopOS it can be configured in Settings -> Users)
 - consider disabling slow systemd services
   + e.g. `sudo systemctl disable NetworkManager-wait-online.service`
 - change download folder in your browser (I like `~/down`)
 - import backuped settings into some applications (e.g. doublecommander)
+- install, enable and configure Gnome extensions (`dash-to-panel`, `arc-menu`)
+- update ssh keys (e.g. generate new key for Github)

 ## Installation into VirtualBox